 When Pollock or, less often, Janet Sobel leaves drips, one makes one's own space between them.
 Rothko's brush refuses to run free.
 It cannot abandon the texture of saturated oil.
 The canvas has to dominate a room, but only by growing to human scale.
 When one's eye enters his brightest yellow-orange, one finds one's way as if in the dark.
 Finally, one sits still and learns to live with it.

 And that is Rothko's relevance to Postmodernism, even had his glow and layering not penetrated painters such as David Reed.
 I am asking that one see him, like the Minimalists after him, as pointing in two directions—back to urban America in all its glory and ahead to a culture without a center.
 Another favorite work of his generation, Vir Heroicus Sublimus, by Barnett Newman, posits "man the sublime hero."
 This retrospective looks well beyond the male hero.
 Its sublime is that mirror one can hold in one's hand and watch as it grows dark.

-And yes, in Washington one has that room to get up close and to sit apart.
+And yes, one has that room to get up close and to sit apart.
 I may worry about the show's next stop, the Whitney, but imagine trying that with modern art at the Guggenheim sometime, at least while keeping on a vertical.
 If the curator's reticence leaves far too many mysteries to unravel, others will have to tell the story.
 Maybe the show will help them start.

 If Mark Rothko's retrospective returns sublimity to the everyday, perhaps only a fool (or a critic) could complain of its transposition to New York City.
 Certainly the Whitney's approach has more of the familiar.
 It begins with lines and crowds.
 Barriers keep one's nose out of the art, and decorum keeps one's seat off the floor.
 A huge room smack in the middle of the fourth floor gives Rothko a cathedral space.
 He might have left immediately for his private chapel.